Tuesday, December 31, 2024

 “Oh, I am afraid Abaledina is too ill to see you anymore this evening.
 I will be sure to give her your regards,” the aunt parried.

-“No, if she permits me, I must see her to wish her well," he replied, determinedly.
+“No, if she permits me, I must see her to wish her well and tell her I’m sorry for contributing to her condition,” he replied, determinedly.

-Mrs. Gillfillian hurried off but soon returned.
-Arousing his suspicion that she had not actually visited the woman in question.
+“I’ll see if she is up to it,” Mrs. Gillfillian said hurrying off.
+She shortly returned, arousing his suspicion that she had not visited the woman in question.

 “I’m sorry, Viscount Elwynalam,” she declared, “Abaledina expressed much regret but said that it would be impossible for her to see you again this evening.”
 Geodor gave Mrs. Gillfillian a polite nod.
-Then he tenderly placed Jeanilotta's hand in that of Theodomani.
+Then he Jeanilotta to Theodomani and tenderly placed her hand in his.
 He started for the door then stopped and drew Mrs. Gillfillian aside.

 “Madam,” he said in a low, calm tone.
 “I offer thanks for your exceeding kindness.
 I do have one more favor to ask.
 Will you have the goodness to summon the Abaledina’s maid?”